How to Set Up a Docker Registry with LKE and Object Storage

 (Optional) Tear Down your Kubernetes Cluster

 To avoid being further billed for your Kubernetes cluster and NodeBlancer, delete your cluster using the Linode Cloud Manager.
-Similarly, to avoid being further billed for our registry’s Object Storage bucket, follow the steps in the cancel the Object Storage service on your account section of our How to Use Object Storage guide.
+Similarly, to avoid being further billed for our registry’s Object Storage bucket, see Cancel Object Storage.